cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 security models and assumptions, and do not consider attackers capable of quantum computation.
 A full proof of post-quantum security would need to take this difference into account, in addition to simply using a post-quantum KEM.

+## Pre-Shared Key Recommendations {#security-psk}

+In mode PSK and mode AuthPSK, the PSK SHOULD be of length Nh bytes or longer, and SHOULD have Nh bytes of entropy or more.
+Using a PSK shorter than Nh bytes is permitted.
+A PSK that is longer than Nh bytes or that has more than Nh bytes of entropy, respectively, does not increase the security level of HPKE, because the extraction step involving the PSK only outputs Nh bytes.

+HPKE is specified to use HKDF as key derivation function.
+HKDF is not designed to slow down dictionary attacks, see {{?RFC5869}}.
+Thus, HPKE's PSK mechanism is not suitable for use with a low-entropy password as the PSK: in scenarios in which the adversary knows the KEM shared secret zz, it can perform a dictionary attack on the PSK.
+The adversary can use different oracles to decide if a guess was good, depending on the scenario.
+First, on observation of an HPKE ciphertext, it can use decryption of the ciphertext as oracle.
+HPKE ciphertexts are created with an authenticated encryption scheme, which means decryption fails when using a wrong key.
+Second, the adversary can act as sender and create candidate HPKE ciphertexts.
+A recipient's behaviour can serve as oracle, e.g. if an error message implies that a wrong PSK was used.
+Third, if an application does not use Seal to create HPKE ciphertexts but only the Export interface, the adversary could rely on other recipient behavior which is observably different when using a wrong key.

+Scenarios in which the adversary can know the KEM shared secret zz depend on the KEM.
+In the case of DHKEM, it is enough if the adversary knows all private keys of one participant.
+In mode PSK, either knowledge of skR or skE is sufficient.
+If the adversary can act as sender, it does obviously know skE.
+In mode AuthPSK, either knowledge of skR or (skS and skE) is sufficient.
+Knowledge of skR is sufficient because Diffie-Hellman is subject to key-compromise impersonation.

 ## Domain Separation